 Abstract

 A method for profile_tier_level and operation point signaling in the VPS extension is proposed, similar to the previous proposal in JCTVC-K0204.
 The operation points signaled in the base VPS for HRD parameters are utilized, and additional operation points may be signaled in the VPS extension.
 For each operation point, level information is sent, and profile and tier information may either be explicitly sent or may be inferred by referencing the previously sent profile and tier for another operation point.

+In the r1 version, the additional operation points signaling is removed, and changes were made to the syntax table for profile_tier_level signaling.

 Background